Fitisemanu v. United States: Background

 Since 1900, American Samoa has been a territory of the United States of America.
 However, people born in American Samoa are not entitled to birthright citizenship as are people born in the fifty states and all other major territories.
 They are considered to be "United States nationals" instead.

 The three petitioners in this case are from American Samoa and are suing the United States to allow them to automatically receive United States citizenship, arguing that they should be given American citizenship as they live in American territories and seek the court to overturn the Insular Cases.
 The District Court of Utah agreed with the petitioners that they should be given birthright citizenship.
 In his opinion, Judge Waddoups cited United States v.
 Wong Kim Ark (1898) and ruled that American Samoans are entitled to birthright citizenship under Section 1 of the Fourteenth Amendment to the United States Constitution and struck down the non-citizen status of American Samoans.

 The United States appealed and in a 2–1 decision the United States Court of Appeals for the Tenth Circuit reversed the district court decision with Judge Bacharach dissenting.
 The court cited one of the Insular Cases, Downes v.
 Bidwell, as a Supreme Court Precedent not to affirm the lower court's decision.
-The Court of Appeals also an denied en banc hearing, over the dissent of Judges Bacharach and Moritz.
+The Court of Appeals also denied an en banc hearing, over the dissent of Judges Bacharach and Moritz.

 A petition for writ of certiorari was filed in the United States Supreme Court on April 27 and was discussed in their conference on October 14, 2022 and decided to deny certiorari on October 17, 2022.

 Previous and related cases

 In Tuaua v.
-United States (2012), the United States Court of Appeals for the District of Columbia ruled that America Samoans are not entitled to birthright citizenship under the Fourteenth Amendment to the United States Constitution.
+United States (2012), the United States Court of Appeals for the District of Columbia ruled that American Samoans are not entitled to birthright citizenship under the Fourteenth Amendment to the United States Constitution.

 In United States v.
 Vaello Madero (2022), Justice Gorsuch concurred with the majority opinion; however, he wrote that the Insular Cases rested on a "rotten foundation" and expressed his willingness to overrule that decision.